 How to deal with highly defensive people

-Many times in life, we come across people who seem to be very quick to take offense, when you thought you were offering help, advice or constructive feedback.
+Many times in life, we come across people who seem to be very quick to take offence, when you thought you were offering help, advice or constructive feedback.
 Worse, some of you might have someone like this in your life who asks for your feedback.
-At this notion, your heart sinks as you know that no matter what you say or how you say it, they’re likely be devastated.
+At this notion, your heart sinks as you know that, no matter what you say or how you say it, they’re likely to be devastated.
 Sensitive people can be found in every family, workplace or group of friends.
 Interacting and maintaining healthy relationships with them requires care, caution and understanding.

 The dark side of sensitivity

-Sensitivity is born of careful attention, it involves taking a closer look at themselves, understanding deeply and therefore not causing harm.
-Defensiveness, on the other hand, is born from living in highly judgmental environments, where shame and unworthiness dominates the psychological landscape.
+Sensitivity is born of careful attention, it involves taking a closer look at themselves, understanding deeply and, therefore, not causing harm.
+Defensiveness, on the other hand, is born from living in highly judgmental environments, where shame and unworthiness dominate the psychological landscape.

-It is common that defensive people genuinely think more with their ancient, "reptilian brain" (lizard brain), and less with the areas of their brain that control social interaction.
-Beneath our elaborate, neural structures that mediate our subtle social interactions we all possess what neuroscientists call the lizard brain.
+It is common that defensive people genuinely think more with their ancient, "reptilian brain" (lizard brain) and less with the areas of their brain that control social interaction.
+Beneath our elaborate, neural structures that mediate our subtle social interactions, we all possess what neuroscientists call the lizard brain.
 It’s the most ancient part of the brain which evolved in reptiles and isn’t capable of nuanced emotion or logical thought, with its primary driving force being fear - two fears to be exact.

 A highly sensitive person perceives threat coming from lots of sources; one day the enemy could be a colleague, a relative the next, that unfriendly women in the check-out at Tesco two minutes later.
 To the lizard brain, someone is always about to attack.

 Sadly, reptiles are blind to non-defensive emotions; to the glow of love, the joyful giggle.
 The only thought running through their minds every day is the “lack of” or the “attack” train of thought and this is true for highly sensitive or defensive people.

-Find a counsellor or psychotherapist dealing with low self-confidence
+Find a therapist dealing with Low self-confidence

 All therapists are verified professionals.